terraform-aws-modules/terraform-aws-vpc/README.md

 This module is able to provision the collection of VPC Flow Logs by setting `enable_flow_log = true`.
 The [default behaviour](https://github.com/terraform-aws-modules/terraform-aws-vpc/tree/master/examples/complete-vpc) will push the Flow Logs to a CloudWatch log group that gets created together the required IAM role.
 Through the module's arguments it is possible to pass in an existing [CloudWatch log group](https://github.com/terraform-aws-modules/terraform-aws-vpc/tree/master/examples/vpc-flow-provided-cloudwatch-log-group) and/or an existing [IAM role](https://github.com/terraform-aws-modules/terraform-aws-vpc/tree/master/examples/vpc-flow-provided-cloudwatch-role) to be used instead of creating these resources.
-It is also possible to pass in a [S3 bucket](https://github.com/terraform-aws-modules/terraform-aws-vpc/tree/master/examples/vpc-flow-provided-s3-bucket) as the destination for the logs, instead of a CloudWatch log group.
+It is also possible to push FLow Logs to S3.
+To that end the module allows for a [S3 bucket](https://github.com/terraform-aws-modules/terraform-aws-vpc/tree/master/examples/vpc-flow-provided-s3-bucket) to be proivided as the destination for the logs, or to [have it created by the module](https://github.com/terraform-aws-modules/terraform-aws-vpc/tree/master/examples/vpc-flow-create-s3-bucket).

 ## Examples